Donaldttt/fuzzyy/README.md

 - vim > 9.0
     - The maintained version is written in vim9, but it also has a vim8 branch for older vim.
-- any of grep, ag or rg
+- any of grep, ag or rg for FuzzyGrep command
-- find or fd
 - [vim-devicons](https://github.com/ryanoasis/vim-devicons) (optional)

 ## Install